cancersysbio/mCRCs/README.md

+# Pipeline codes for multi-region exome data analysis
-# This repository contains the bioinformatics pipelines for analyzing (multi-region) whole-exome sequencing data of metastatic colorectal cancer in our upcoming study (Hu et al. 2019).
+This repository contains the bioinformatics pipelines for analyzing (multi-region) whole-exome sequencing data of metastatic colorectal cancers in our upcoming study (Hu et al. 2019).